Bereavement time off

 Requesting bereavement time off

-You must take bereavement time off in full-day increments.
+Unless your collective bargaining agreement states otherwise, you must take bereavement time off in full-day increments.

 - For campus staff: To request bereavement time off, follow your department’s usual request procedures and make the appropriate time off request in Workday.